Shorewood Dethatching Lawn Services

 Understanding Thatch Buildup in Shorewood’s Heavy Clay Soils

-Shorewood’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
-These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH between 7.0 and 8.5.
-Such conditions slow the decomposition of organic matter, as anaerobic (oxygen-poor) environments limit microbial activity.
-Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge soil health.
-Thatch—a layer of undecomposed stems and roots—should not exceed 0.5 inches.
-When this threshold is surpassed, especially in compacted clay, it compounds drainage issues, restricts air to roots, and fosters fungal diseases.
+Shorewood’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
 Key indicators that dethatching is needed include:

 - Water ponding after light rain